hynek-jina/Hynek/blog/Last mile transactions.md

 ## Summary

 - 🟢 Regular bitcoin addresses can be used
-- 🟢 Annyone could accept bitcoin and being connected to Lightning Network non-custodial way without necesity of opening channel fee
+- 🟢 Anyone could accept bitcoin and being connected to Lightning Network non-custodial way without need of opening channel fee
 - 🟢 Immediate transactions
-- 🟢 There can be multiple users in a single UTXO channel
+- 🟢 There could be multiple users in a single UTXO channel
+- ⚪ Multiple UTXO owners can route payments
+- ⚪ Could be connected to Lightning
 - ⚪ Up to half the size of the UTXO can be used in one channel
 - ⚪ Might be more useful for relatively smaller UTXOs
 - 🟡 All participants must be online to update the transactions
 - 🟡 Risk that the counterparty gets nervous and you both lose part of the funds
 - 🟡 Risk that the counterparty is also a huge individual miner and can steal some funds (in case of receiver) or even all the funds (in case o UTXO owner/initial sender)
 - 🟠 Risk of long-term collaboration with miners

+With activation of transaction `Expiration`:

+- 🟢 UTXO can be endlessly reused